3 Stranding Options for Electrical Wire

 Solid copper stranding means that there is a single strand of copper acting as the conductor.
-Common sizes of THHN wire that use solid stranding are 14, 12 and 10 AWG.
+Common sizes of THHN wire that use solid stranding are 14, 12 and 10 American wire gauge (AWG).
 NMB and UFB cable also use solid stranding for the 14, 12 and 10 AWG cables.

 Contractors, electricians and installers use these sizes of electrical wire in homes and buildings.
 They want the cables to be stiff instead of flexible so that they hold their form during installation.
 An extension cord on the other hand, is manufactured very flexible so that the user can handle it easier on a daily basis.

 Stranded wires use multiple smaller AWG’s and wind them together to get the same diameter as a solid strand would be.
 For instance, instead of using a single 10 AWG solid strand of copper one could also get a 10 AWG wire with 19 strands.
 Obviously, those 19 strands are not all 10 AWG or it would be much larger in diameter.
 The math is calculated to determine what size is needed for 19 strands to equal 1 strand of 10 AWG copper.
 That way, both diameters of copper, solid or stranded, both exert the same amount of current.